wq/wq/docs/rest/about-rest.md

 If you are starting from the [Django wq template], you should already have the necessary configuration to continue.
 If not, the key components are some important [settings] that should be included in your `settings.py`, and an entry in your `urls.py` that references the included  [ModelRouter]'s urls.

 ### Model Registration
 Once everything is configured, it is just a matter of registering models with the included router.
-See the [app] section for more information.
+See the [routers] section for more information.

 ## API Documentation